blukatdevelopment/UnchainedWorldsOld/keeper_info/campaigns/korsarus/factions.md

 18. Member of Order: Become knight or scribe
 25. Inner Order: Access to other scribes.
 35. Deepest Secrets: Access to most sensitive information.

-## The adventurer's guild
-The Omarian government will grant a certain level of legal and tax leniency to adventurers who organize under a single, centralized guild.
-The first adventurer to reach level 3 will be contacted by the prince

-### Renown Rewards
-1. ???
-3. ???
-6. ???
-18. ???
-25. ???
-35. ???